-For the 2022-2023 academic year, we will continue to consider mutual roommate requests, with the intention to move forward with a focus on matching only being conducted by our housing professionals in future years.
+New students are able to mutually agree on being roommates with another new student.
 While we will consider these requests, as always, no request is guaranteed and we strongly encourage you to allow us to use our cumulative 40+ years of experience in campus housing to support your experience by finding the best match for you from our hundreds of incoming students.

 We suggest that students start a discussion before coming to campus with your matched roommate, not only about what you’re bringing, but also how you feel about overnight guests, borrowing each others things, “partying” in the room, etc. You should plan to continue this discussion when you arrive on campus and throughout the year.